 Harvard Stem Cell Institute scientists are developing a screening method using induced pluripotent stem cells directed to become multiple brain cell subtypes in order to examine the effect of potential drugs in the cell types most relevant to Alzheimer’s disease.
 The new test will be able to examine how compounds act on tens of thousands of individual cells at one time.

 Caring for yourself when caring for someone with Alzheimer’s.
-Self care is the best care.

 FREE – Newborn Stem Cell Banking Information Kit ♡